DesignSafe-CI/portal/README.md

     designsafeci/portal:latest bin/dumpdata.sh
 ```

-This will created a file named `datadump-YYYYMMDD.json` in the current directory.
-You can
+This will created a file named `datadump-YYYYMMDD.json` in the current
+directory.

+DO NOT RUN THE FOLLOWING COMMAND WITH THE PRODUCTION CONFIGURATION.
+IT
+WILL DESTROY THE DATABASE.

-load that data back into your local instance with the command:
+You can load the `datadump-YYYYMMDD.json` file into your local instance
+with the command:

 ```
 docker run -it --rm -v $(pwd):/datadump \